aresta/serialdataviz/README.md

 <var_name>:number,number;
 ```

 Take into account that the variable names and the data structure will be parsed only in the first valid line received.
-The application expects that all lines will have the same structure, so you can't change the order of the variables afterwards.
+The application expects that all lines will have the same structure, so you shouldn't change the order of the variables afterwards.